jhonatanmle/angular-eslint/README.md

 3. Can use `npm install or yarn add` in this case I use yarn.

-4. Uninstall TSLint with `yarn remove eslint`.
+4. Uninstall TSLint with `yarn remove tslint`.

 5. Run `yarn install eslint -D`.